fdslight/ixcsys/README.md

 A software router for Linux

 # CPU requirement
-X86_64 with SSE2 or ARM64 with NEON
+X86_64 with SSE2,ARM64 with NEON and other 64bit CPU.

 # dep envrionment
-1. python3,tftpd-hpa,python3 module dnspython3,cryptography and cloudflare-ddns
+1. python3,tftpd-hpa,curl,python3 module dnspython3,cryptography and cloudflare-ddns

 # debian/ubuntu install runtime